scoat22/SampleCode/README.md

 Click for a short video.<br />
 [![Watch the video](https://i9.ytimg.com/vi/6lIUX4n4voQ/mqdefault.jpg?sqp=CLS29b0G&rs=AOn4CLBsV5d_cPUFJnKE2s0omqivsAMplw)](https://youtu.be/6lIUX4n4voQ)

 I know it looks very simple, and it is (For instance it lacks a classic UI, but that was for design experimentation purposes.
 I have many UI design showcases on my website).
-The engine code is what shines.
+The engine code is really what shines.
 It's extremely optimized and easy to work with for the developers and artists.

 I set up the systems grouped by tick frequency:<br />
 ![alt text](https://github.com/scoat22/SampleCode/blob/main/Images/image1.png?raw=true)